Things to Do

 Whether you’re visiting from away, or you’re an Islander planning a much needed staycation, September is the perfect time to explore what Prince Edward Island has to offer!
 With a slower pace, great weather, and so much to do.
 Here are 10 great ways to spend your time in PEI this September!

 The PEI International Shellfish Festival is the perfect place to experience Island culture and chow down on some mouthwatering shellfish.
-The weekend has it all, oyster shucking competitions, copious amounts of Island quahogs, mussels, oysters, lobster and more, and Atlantic Canada’s biggest kitchen party!
-September 14-17, 2023.
+The weekend has it all—oyster shucking competitions, copious amounts of Island quahogs, mussels, oysters, lobster, and more, plus Atlantic Canada’s biggest kitchen party!
+September 18-21, 2025.

 Island golfer’s know that September is the perfect time to golf on PEI.
 Perfect temps and a slower pace make for a relaxing and invigorating game, and many of the Island’s courses are open deep into the fall!